 Available forms: RapidRod bare rods, FluxOne flux-coated rods, FlexWire coils.

-Diameter range: Rods Ø 1.6–3.2 mm; coils Ø 0.8–1.5 mm (5 kg/coil).
+Typical dimensions: Straight rods Ø 1.6–3.2 mm; wire coils Ø 0.8–1.5 mm (5 kg/coil).

 Upgrade highlights: By intentionally adding Ni, Sn, or P, or adopting Cd-free formulations, wettability on tool steels, carbides, and heat-sensitive electronics is comprehensively improved, along with low-temperature brazability and environmental compliance.